~

 You may choose to pay the remainder of your balance to ‘satisfy’ the account at a later date, and your credit file will be updated to show that the debt has been paid in full.
 You can do this by contacting the creditor directly and requesting a full settlement.

-What is a payment plan and how to set one up?
+What is a Payment Plan and how to set one up?

 A payment plan is a commitment between us that you’ll pay a certain amount back over an agreed amount of time to clear your account.
 It allows you to pay off your balance in a way that's manageable and affordable.
+When setting up a Payment Plan, you will be offered the option to make a Kickstart Payment.
+A Kickstart Payment is a one-off payment made on the creation of your plan to help you clear your balance faster.
+Read more about Kickstart Payments here.

 Here's an infographic to help you set up your payment plan: